 As you travel through the area you will come across ancient castles, medieval villages and natural landscapes, where the flavours of the food, wine and olive oil are still genuine.

-From 4-star hotels to bed and breakfasts, from holiday apartments to campsites and even agriturs, you will find the right holiday accommodation for you - there is something to suit everyone.
+From 4-star hotels to bed and breakfasts, from holiday apartments to campsites and even farm-stays, you will find the right holiday accommodation for you - there is something to suit everyone.
 Qualified operators in the outdoor activity sector will ensure that you get a made to measure service: courses to learn the various activities, guided excursions with qualified instructors, and hire of innovative equipment.

 Riva del Garda, a town of around 16,500 inhabitants and twinned with Bensheim, is situated in the north east part of the largest of the Italian lakes, Lake Garda.
 Historically named "Ripa," in Roman times, it offers a wealth of historical evidence of its past.
 It is the ultimate tourist destination for many Germans and is the ideal place for an "activity holiday," where sailing sports take pride of place.
 In fact, the Garda Trentino area is the ideal place for outdoor sports.

-Arco (17,000 inhabitants) is renowned for having been the residence of the Hapsburg family at the time of the Austro-Hungarian Empire, as well as being an excellent climactic cure centre.
+Arco (17,000 inhabitants) is renowned for having been the residence of the Hapsburg family at the time of the Austro-Hungarian Empire, as well as being an excellent climatic cure centre.
 Today it is the domain of climbing and Rock Master, an international competition which was established twenty years ago.

-The towns of Nago and Torbole are just two kilometres apart but share the same town coat of arms.
+The towns of Nago and Torbole are just two kilometres apart but share the same coat of arms.
 Nago boasts an ancient fortress which dominates the entire plain, while Torbole is the international home of windsurfing.